This beekeeping club list aims to bring the contact details of all Australian beekeeping clubs together in the one place.

 Capricorn Beekeepers Club Inc. – For information about this beekeeping club contact Janet Brighton 180 Dean Street, Berserker Qld 4701 email: email@example.com

 Central Queensland Beekeepers Association Inc. – This beekeeping club meets on the last Sunday of each month in the Mackay region, at 2 pm or 3 pm.
 Venue and timing to be confirmed leading up to the event.
 Facebook page – Central Queensland Beekeepers Association Inc.

-Southern Beekeepers Association (Qld) Inc. -The Southern Beekeepers club meets on the third Wednesday of each month.
+Southern Beekeepers Association (Toowoomba Region} -The Southern Beekeepers club meets on the third Wednesday of each month.
 The meeting is located at 6 Little St, Toowoomba, in the Dr Price room.
 The session commences at 7:00 pm.
 Facebook Page –The Southern Beekeepers Association.

 Sunshine Coast Beekeepers Inc. – Sunshine Coast Beekeepers Group was established with the aim of sharing the knowledge of beekeeping and to assist others in getting started in the craft.
-The club holds meetings the last Saturday of each month at 9:30 am to find a venue email email@example.com for information.
+Monthly meetings are held on the last Saturday of each month, except in December.
+The venue for our meetings is the new Sunshine Coast Beekeepers Club House at 43 Farrell Street Yandina 4561.
 Facebook page – Sunshine Coast Beekeepers Group, Australia.